simonmichael/hledger_site/Cookbook.md

-Welcome to the hledger wiki, AKA the Cookbook!
+Welcome to the hledger wiki, also known as the Cookbook!

 This complements the main hledger website and the reference manuals on [hledger.org](http://hledger.org) with additional how-tos, tutorials, examples, freeform notes, etc.